 Do: Make yourself scarce during the viewing.
-While you’ll be curious and may be anxious about the Open House, it’s best that you let your agent handle the viewing without you there.
+While you’ll be curious and may be anxious about the Open House, it’s best that you let your agent handle the; viewing without you there.
 They’re professionals, and they know what they’re doing to showcase your home to the right buyers.

 Do: Spread the news to the neighbors.
 Let your neighbors know that you’re hosting an Open House, and make them aware of the date and time.
 They may know someone looking to buy a new home, and you’ll make them feel included in the process.
-It’s also nice to give them a heads-up as to why they might see strangers in the neighborhood that day.
+It’s also helpful to give them a heads-up as to why they might see strangers in the neighborhood that day.

 Open House Don’ts

 Don’t: Create any distractions in the home.
 There are some tricks that home sellers sometimes enlist to add to the appeal of the home: lit candles, fresh-baked cookies, fresh flowers.
 But some sellers go to the extreme and employ some unsuccessful, over-the-top tactics.
-Live entertainment is fun and can draw a crowd, but it can distract from the actual purpose of presenting the home to a serious buyer.
+Live entertainment is fun and can draw a crowd, but it can distract from the real purpose of presenting the home to a serious buyer.

-Open House of Horrors – Sellers Beware
+House of Horrors – Sellers Beware